 The three funds don’t offer extensive diversity compared to other providers.
 Juno- They also tend to hold significantly more cash on hand for any investment opportunities that appear.
 And when the financial outlook gets worst their philosophy is to hold more cash until the outlook turns, in which case they aim to buy investments at the bottom of the market, rather than riding out the market as with index fund providers.

 All three of the JUNO KiwiSaver funds invest in shares, and many of these shares will pay dividends.
 Juno re-invested all dividends into more shares, growing the value of your fund.
 Despite being a cash payment, and as is the case with ALL KiwiSaver funds, there is no option to take this money as cash until you turn 65.

 Current Kiwisaver Fund

-My current kiwisaver fund is the ANZ growth kiwisaver.
-The ANZ kiwisaver scheme is the largest in the country- with nearly 6 billion of kiwis money.
+My current KiwiSaver fund is the ANZ growth KiwiSaver.
+The ANZ KiwiSaver scheme is the largest in the country- with nearly $6 billion dollars of kiwis money.
 The growth fund has been doing fairly well recently.
 Below is how it allocates its assets

 Kiwisaver Fee Comparison

 Although Kiwisaver funds normally advertised at a certain percentage as a fee, you have to add in the membership fee as well to get the true fee charged on your investment.
 I compared the fees for the growth funds, taking the membership into account, charged by Simplicity, Superlife, Juno, and my current ANZ fund for different KiwiSaver balances.

 |$100,000||$340.00 (0.34%)||$640.00 (0.64%)||$600.00 (0.60%)||$1120.00 (1.12%)|

 - Simplicity growth has a 0.31% total investment fee plus a $30 membership fee